canonical/microceph/docs/tutorial/single-node.rst

 .. note::

-   Upstream Ceph development is underway to allow for loopback device support.
+   Development is underway to allow for loopback device support.
    This will filter down to MicroCeph which will allow for easier proof-of-concept and developer deployments.